Our guide to developing in the New Forest District Council

 Community Infrastructure Levy and Section 106 contributions:

-NFDC have adopted a Community Infrastructure Levy charging schedule (a blanket rate of £80 per sqm for residential with nil for everything else) and will begin charging 06 April 2015.
-This replaces all previous Section 106 contributions however each new dwelling will also be expected to contribute a further £550 towards mitigation measures for European Wildlife Sites.
+NFDC have a blanket CIL rate of £80 per sqm for residential with nil for everything else.
+Each new dwelling will also be expected to contribute a further sum towards mitigation measures for European Wildlife Sites.